-Over the past 12 months ABx has extended its capacity to supply cement-grade bauxite into Australasian and international markets whilst remaining ready to sell metallurgical grade bauxite when the seaborne bauxite market returns to balance and prices improve.
-ABx's portfolio of bauxite resources can be sold into several markets in Asia, India, the Middle East, North America and Australasia, specialising in the gibbsite-rich trihydrate metallurgical bauxite market, the low-alkali high late strength cement-grade bauxite market, the fertiliser-grade market and potentially the high-priced refractory-abrasive grade bauxite markets.
+However, bauxite prices are increasing in US Dollar terms during the first quarter of 2018 and ABx has begun the detailed process of securing an off take agreement with a reliable customer.
+ABx's portfolio of bauxite resources can be sold into several markets in Asia, India, the Middle East, Americas and Australasia, specialising in the gibbsite-rich trihydrate metallurgical bauxite market, the low-alkali high late strength cement-grade bauxite market, the fertiliser-grade market and potentially the high-priced refractory-abrasive grade bauxite markets and chemical industry.
+The detailed market forces are summarised in the market report section herein.